 - Independent Scholars Project

-The Scholars First-Year Seminar (FYS) explores themes that foster greater self-understanding while honing critical analysis and writing skills.
+The Scholars First-Year Seminar (FYS) explores topics of broad humanistic concern, while honing critical analysis and writing skills.
 The faculty member leading the seminar serves as the students’ first-year advisor.

-Scholars-Designated courses are typically smaller, discussion-oriented courses in which the student is encouraged to grapple creatively with problems at the forefront of current research.
-The emphasis is on original source materials rather than textbooks.
+Scholars-designated courses are typically smaller, discussion- oriented courses in which students are encouraged to grapple creatively with problems at the forefront of current research.
+The emphasis is on original source materials rather than textbooks

 The Senior Scholars Capstone Seminar explores issues of enduring human significance and attempts to arrive at a deeper understanding of those issues by integrating the findings of various disciplines into a coherent whole.